Hi, I’m Josh Mills!

 - I proudly wear the title of “Gif Captain”, bestowed upon me by my manager.

-I aspire to be a master software craftsman.
+I want to be a master software craftsman.

 My long term goals are: